Speech error: Evidence and insights

 Speech errors involve substitutions, shifts, additions and deletions of segments.
 "In order to move a sound, the speaker must think of it as a separate unit."
-Obviously, one cannot account for speech errors without speaking of these discrete segments.
+Obviously, speech errors cannot be accounted for without considering these discrete segments.
 They constitute the planning units of language production.
 Among them are distinctive features, phonemes, morphemes, syllables, words and phrases.
 Victoria Fromkin points out that "many of the segments that change and move in speech errors are precisely those postulated by linguistic theories."
 Consequently, speech errors give evidence that these units are psychologically real.